emdgroup-liquid/liquid/CONTRIBUTING.md

 ├── scripts                   # Contains bash or node script files executed via npm script commands.
 ├── src                       # Well, that's the source folder.
 You probably guessed it.
 │   ├── docs                  # Everything inside this folder is for developing the docs site.
+│   │   ├── assets            # Static assets for the docs page reside here.
+│   │   ├── components        # Docs components live here.
+│   │   ├── global            # Docs global styles live here.
-│   │   ├──_includes
+│   │   ├── includes
 │   │   │  └── layout.njk     # The docs site is powered by 11ty.
 This is the default (and only)
 │   │   │                     # 11ty layout file for the docs site.
 See https://www.11ty.dev/docs/layouts/
-│   │   ├── components        # Docs components live here.
-│   │   ├── global            # Docs global styles live here.
 │   │   ├── layouts           # There is one layout component which lives inside this folder.
+│   │   ├── pages             # This folder contains markdown files for general documentation pages, │   │   │                     # legal stuff and the 404 page.
 │   │   └── utils             # Docs util files shared by the docs components live here.
 │   └── liquid                # Everything inside this folder is for developing Liquid components.
 │       ├── components        # This folder contains all Liquid components including tests and docs.